You want smart political talk without the meltdowns?

 That story took a turn.

-So what happens is after clarify that a little bit that not that's a slippery slope for you, huh?
+So what happens is after- Can I clarify that a little bit?

-Well, no, no, it doesn't it takes two directions eventually.
+Well, no, no, it doesn't.

 If you're Paul McCartney or John Lennon, it's enough.

-You had enough, you're not even interested anymore.
+You're not even interested anymore.

-So you get married, you settle down, you won't that's forever.
+So you get married, you settle down, you won't, that's forever.

 So now this is what happened with Diddy.

-Uh it becomes now I need two women at once, three women at once.
+It becomes, now I need two women at once, three women at once.

-Now I need uh twenty people, now I need guys and girls.
+Now I need guys and girls.

 Now I need to videotape it.

-Now I need uh uh devices, things, uh costumes.
+Now I need devices, things, costumes.

 Well, okay, let's go back to the rat pack because we that we can talk about because they're all dead.